AmitKumarDas/amitkumardas.github.io/_posts/2016-07-14-my-golang-refresher.md

 // refer - http://www.lshift.net/blog/2013/10/25/going-monad-with-parser-combinators/

-// A typical one
-type ParseTree struct{
-    Value interface{}
-    Remaining string
-}

-// Collection
-type ParseTrees []ParseTree

-// A do nothing ParseTree
-type Zero struct {}

-// A ParseTree who does work
-type Item struct {}

 // Verbs i.e. behavior encapsulated in interface type Parser interface {
     // Parse consumes some input and returns ParseTrees.
 If the